-We had several meeting with Compag re; the portal PC.
+We had several meeting with Compaq re: the portal PC.
 You are right bill, we are running against BeOS and a possible AOL deal.
 I did ask the Compaq quys about WTV, but they were adamant that they need the "2 foot experience" and that they did not think that their customers would like to be in the "10 foot experience domain".
 We had man folks in the room, and they still expect an answer on what we can do in the domain, but they were also clear that if we do something with them on the OS they want to offer it to other people as well.
+We are ready to engage them and work with Joachim, if people think it is a good idea.